webscopeio/supabase-modules/docs/modules/installation.md

 ## Database TypeScript types

+If you are starting from an example project, your database's TypeScript types are already included.
+However, if at any point you update your database, you might have to re-generate your database's TypeScript types as well.

 If you are adding Supabase Modules to an existing project.
 Before installing any modules, you will need to generate the database's TypeScript types.

-If you are starting from an example project but at any point you update your database, you might have to run this command as well.
+Make sure you work in a `/modules` directory from the root repository.

 ::: code-group